jonnylamb/cana/README.md

 Adding new verbs
 ----------------

-The `scrape` tool tries to automatically scrape conjugations from wiktionary.
+The `scrape` tool tries to automatically scrape Italian verb conjugations from wiktionary.
 It generally works but it can be fragile and it's advised to have a look at the file in the `verbs/` directory afterwards.

 Why?
 ----